We Don't Serve Teens

 We Don’t Serve Teens is a campaign dedicated to preventing the access of alcohol to those below the legal drinking age.
 Developed in 2006 in partnership with the FTC and supported by industry partners including manufacturers, distributors, and wholesalers of beer, wine, and spirits, control states, and other associations and organizations, We Don’t Serve Teens is committed to reducing underage drinking and never serving, supplying for selling alcohol to anyone under the legal drinking age.

-Underage drinking is still at pre-pandemic low levels.
+Underage drinking has reached record low levels.

 Together we must continue to work to keep alcohol out of kids’ hands and drive this number even lower, ultimately eliminating underage drinking.
 Show your commitment to never serving, selling, or providing alcohol to teens or anyone below the legal drinking age by taking part in this campaign along with your partners, suppliers, retailers, and customers.